catalin-catrina/portfolio/README.md

 # portfolio

-Currently in process of replacing my old portfolio with an updated one so there might not be much to see here for a couple months as I'm working through it when I can after work.
+Currently in process of replacing my old portfolio with an updated one so there might not be much to see here for a couple weeks as I'm working through it after work.

-Edit #1: tasks-management-app is almost finished.